baot-il/mentors-backend/README.md

 4. Run `python main_app.py` and verify (using the console output) that the server is running.

 **NOTES:**
-- you can skip clause 2-4 and just run `start_env.sh` script (after updating it with you keys) which executes them for you
+- you can skip clause 2-4 and just run `start_env.sh` script (after updating it with you keys) which executes them for you (after first run disable/enable `python reset_db.py` as needed)
 - the value for the GOOGLE_APPLICATION_CREDENTIALS is the key file you download from the firebase project by going to this link - https://console.cloud.google.com/projectselector2/iam-admin/serviceaccounts?supportedpurview=project&authuser=1 and clicking Create Key on the firebase service account

 5. Browse to `http://localhost:5000` in your browser and verify you get a _Hello World_ page.